 Ideally, spring and fall are prime times to tackle the South Kaibab and Bright Angel trail.
-Both seasons lack summer crowds and the temperature lows aren’t as brutal for your early morning wake up call.
+Both seasons lack huge crowds and the temperature lows aren’t as brutal for your early morning wake up call.

 In the winter, you must come extra prepared with LOTS of warm layers.
 I would go so far as to say to bring hand/foot warmers and an emergency blanket.
-While the National Park Service simply recommends to hike during the middle of the day in the winter, in order to complete the Rim to River hike in 1 day, you’ll need to start relatively early in the cold in order to complete by dusk.
+While the National Park Service simply recommends hiking during the middle of the day in the winter, in order to complete the Rim to River hike in 1 day, you’ll need to start relatively early in the cold in order to complete it by dusk.
 Quite honestly, I think this is better experienced in the winter rather than the summer.

 In the summer, overheating is the main concern but you’ll just need to start really early.
 Unfortunately, due to the nature of the trail, descending first then ascending, you’ll have to climb out of the canyon in the midday heat.
 On the bright side, you’ll have water access at multiple points on the way up you’ll just have to be cautious not to push yourself to heat exhaustion.

 Whatever season you’re hiking in, be sure to check the weather forecast for your trek.
 Check NPS website for an accurate forecast.
 We were just using the weather app on our phones and since the National Park is about 2,000 feet higher than the nearest town, the weather was not accurate.